Bylaws of the DC Libertarian Party

 - The Chair shall preside at all DCLP Executive Committee meetings and Conventions.

-- The Vice-Chair of Communications, who shall also concurrently have the title of Secretary, shall coordinate internal and external communications, record and maintain minutes of party meetings and conventions, and all non-financial records of the DCLP including but not limited to these bylaws and all committee reports.
-The Vice-Chair of Communications shall also follow all duties required by District of Columbia law, including filing a list of candidates for partisan public office, filing a certificate of existence at least annually (or after any change to the EC or bylaws), and certifying the nomination for President and Vice-President of the United States as selected by the Libertarian Party National Convention.
+- The Secretary shall coordinate internal and external communications, record and maintain minutes of party meetings and conventions, and all non-financial records of the DCLP including but not limited to these bylaws and all committee reports.
+The Secretary shall also follow all duties required by District of Columbia law, including filing a list of candidates for partisan public office, filing a certificate of existence at least annually (or after any change to the EC or bylaws), and certifying the nomination for President and Vice-President of the United States as selected by the Libertarian Party National Convention.

-- The Vice-Chair of Finance & Compliance, who shall also concurrently have the title of Treasurer, shall maintain the DCLP's bank accounts, process FEC and OCF filings, deposit all revenues, and pay all bills.
+- The Treasurer shall maintain the DCLP's bank accounts, process FEC and OCF filings, deposit all revenues, and pay all bills.
 A formal Finance Report shall be presented annually, at the Convention.
 The DCLP's financial records shall be maintained in accordance with all applicable laws and Generally Accepted Accounting Principles (GAAP).

-- The Vice-Chair of Fundraising shall coordinate fundraising activities, maintain fundraising records, and be a point of contact for donors.
+- The Chair shall designate responsibility for fundraising activities, maintain fundraising records, and be a point of contact for donors.

-- The Vice-Chair of Neighborhoods & Coalitions shall coordinate the calendar of events in the District of Columbia where the DCLP or its candidates should be present, maintain contacts and awareness of key issues in DC’s neighborhoods and ANCs, and lead DCLP exhibiting and other activities at neighborhood and District-wide events.
+- The Chair shall designate responsibility for the calendar of events in the District of Columbia where the DCLP or its candidates should be present, maintain contacts and awareness of key issues in DC’s neighborhoods and ANCs, and lead DCLP exhibiting and other activities at neighborhood and District-wide events.

-- The Vice-Chair of Publicity shall design party outreach materials and coordinate DCLP get-out-the-vote efforts.
+- The Chair shall designate responsibility for party outreach materials and coordinating DCLP get-out-the-vote efforts.

-- The Vice-Chair of Recruitment & Retention shall conduct outreach for new membership as well as ensuring current members stay involved, including sending out membership notices of meetings and conventions.
+- The Chair shall designate responsibility for outreach for new membership as well as ensuring current members stay involved, including sending out membership notices of meetings and conventions.

 Section 6.
 Meetings of the DCLP Executive Committee shall be held at least quarterly, either in person or by publicly-available electronic means.
 Additionally, the Executive Committee shall maintain an e-mail list or message board for conducting business in between quarterly meetings.
 A majority of the members of the Executive Committee shall constitute a quorum.
 Executive Committee Meetings shall be open to all DCLP members, except when in Executive Session.
 Minutes of all Executive Committee meetings shall be posted on the DCLP website no later than ten (10) days after they have been approved.